ST10511058/CampusQuickServe_ICE/README.md

 # Program Structure
 The program is structured using classes and methods.
-Classes:
+- Classes:
-- Main: runs the program and fetches the methods from the order class.
+  Main - runs the program and fetches the methods from the order class.
-- Order: handles the order details and calculations.
+  Order - handles the order details and calculations.
+- Methods:
+  calculateTotal() - Calculates total price of the order. printReceipt() - Displays the final receipt of the user.

 # How I Approached the Problem
 I first looked at the scenario and client requirements to see what the program needed to do.
 Then I made the classes and methods that were required for the program.
-Lastly, I checked for errors in my code by running the program and fixing any errors that popped up in Netbeans.
+Lastly, I checked for errors in my code by running the program and fixing any errors that popped up in NetBeans.

 #OOP Concepts Used
 - Class vs Object: